menu

 Being a small city, Sparta does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Sparta is quite a bit lower than the national average among all cities of 21.84%: just 12.06% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Sparta with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.06% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Sparta in 2022 was $27,931, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,724 for a family of four.
 However, Sparta contains both very wealthy and poor people as well.